Lack54/ip-logger/README.md

 # How to use
-1. Change the get request to the ip logging website example: grabify
+1. Change the webhook to ur webhook
 2. Get the victim to run the script